 Air quality models may overcome some of the limitations that monitoring networks possess.
-Models such as the Community Multi-Scale Air Quality (CMAQ) modeling systems can estimate concentrations in reasonable temporal and spatial resolutions.
+Models such as CMAQ can estimate concentrations in reasonable temporal and spatial resolutions.
 However, these sophisticated air quality models are prone to systematic biases since they depend upon so many variables (i.e., metrological models and emission models) and complex chemical and physical process simulations.

 Combining monitoring data with air quality models (via fusion or regression) may provide the best results in terms of estimating ambient air concentrations in space and time.
-EPA's eVNA6 is an example of an earlier approach for merging air quality monitor data with CMAQ model predictions.
-The downscaler model attempts to address some of the shortcomings in these earlier attempts to statistically combine monitor and model predicted data, see published paper referenced in section 1 for more information about the downscaler model.
+EPA's eVNA5 is an example of an earlier approach for merging air quality monitor data with CMAQ model predictions.
+DS attempts to address some of the shortcomings in these earlier attempts to statistically combine monitor and model predicted data, see published paper referenced in section 1 for more information about DS.
 As discussed in the next section, there are two methods used in EPHT to provide estimates of ambient concentrations of air pollutants: air quality monitoring data and the downscaler model estimate, which is a statistical 'combination' of air quality monitor data and photochemical air quality model predictions (e.g., CMAQ).